dbullock1086/DNNTutorial/docs/DNNTutorial.md

 f.Close()
 ```

-## Combined Cuts

 ## Suggested tinkering for Zll topology

 This concludes the prepared part of the $Z \rightarrow \ell\ell$ topological study.
-You are welcome to continue playing with the configuration file.
+You are welcome to continue tinkering with the configuration file.
 We suggest changing the width, depth, and epoch, and see how it affects your results.
 You can force the training to use a new width/depth/epoch by editing the existing configuration, or you can set a list of values and drop the `-s` option from the command line to let random chance decide the hyperparameter set.
 If you are working on lxplus, remember that each test you run could take a long time.
 Even on the UTA-HEP cluster, you may want to have something else to do while it runs and then analyze the results later.

+Another idea you could try is to study whether the DNN has found a truly deterministic classification.
+Since both the production of the samples and the learning process itself are inherently probabilistic, you are not going to get *exactly* the same results.
+You can train over several trials and compare results.
+You can also try the suggested option of generating the topology yourself and then compare your results with the the new samples file.
+The model should also be able to isolate events from a combined sample of data (with both -- or unknown -- classifications).

 ---